mtuopensource/Battleship/README.md

 # Battleship
-A chat bot which plays battleship.
+A Facebook chatbot that plays a text-based version of Battleship.